 Even this relatively recent starting point is problematic, because the history is not continuous after Rodenbach.
-There are a number of different independent lineages.
+Instead writing with images follows a number of different independent lineages.
 W.G.
 Sebald, for example, was not influenced principally by Breton in his use of illustrations, as is sometimes assumed.
 Breton, in turn, may never have seen the illustrated version of Rodenbach’s Bruges-la-morte.
-Because there is no one history of the subject, there are many partial histories, and each novel that has images has to be considered individually to see which sources its author might have known.
-I will discuss these sorts of problems in the various close readings, rather than in a separate chapter, because the history is so discontinuous that it scarcely makes sense to treat it as a separate subject.
+Because there is no one history of novels and other fiction that include images, there are many partial histories, and each novel that has images has to be considered individually to see which sources its author might have known.
+I will discuss these sorts of problems in the close readings, rather than in a separate chapter, because the history is so discontinuous that it hardly makes sense to treat it as a separate subject.

-A bibliographic survey of this part of the subject has been assembled by Terry Pitts.
-He keeps two lists: one on LibraryThing, and others on his Vertigo blog.
-There are also just a few books theorizing writing with images: Renee Riese Hubert, Surrealism and the Book (University of California Press, 1988); Ofra Amihay and Lauren Walsh, The Future of Image and Text (Cambridge Scholars Press, 2012); and a short section in Brian McHale’s Postmodernist Fiction, on the subject of illustrated fiction (which McHale calls “anti-illustration”).
+A bibliographic surveymy subject has been assembled by Terry Pitts.
+He keeps two lists: one on LibraryThing, and another on his Vertigo blog.
+There are also a few books theorizing writing with images: Renee Riese Hubert’s Surrealism and the Book (University of California Press, 1988); Ofra Amihay and Lauren Walsh’s The Future of Image and Text (Cambridge Scholars Press, 2012); and a short section in Brian McHale’s Postmodernist Fiction, on the subject of illustrated fiction (which McHale calls “anti-illustration”).
 (Thanks to Terry Pitts for pointing me to all three of these.)
-The lack of a single continuous history will be a recurring theme in what follows.
+But none of these approximate a general survey.

 Pitts calls the subject of this project “embedded images,” but I don’t find that especially felicitous, with its double overtones of war correspondents and sexual misbehavior.
 “Captionless images” might be better, but doesn’t include the question of call-outs.
-I like “included images,” even though it’s not very expressive, but my preferred term is “writing with images,” because it is simple and sounds friendly, as if the writing and the images are friends.
+(A “call-out” is a parenhetical interpolation in a text, like this: “See Fig. 42.”
+Call-outs are the calling card of academic nonfiction, and they have been used in fiction for special purposes.)
+I like “included images,” even though it’s not very expressive, but I prefer “writing with images,” because it is simple and leaves many questions open.

 My sense of this subject is that “writing with images” as I am studying it here is conceptually sufficiently stable, but historically fragmented and multiple.
 Hence this project is not a history, but a conceptualization.